A Constructive Characterisation of Circuits in the Simple (2,2)-sparsity Matroid: Connected Matroids and Rigid Frameworks

-Thus we may interpret Theorem \ref{recursivethm1} as an inductive construction of the circuits of $\R_\M$.
-Similarly let $\R_2$ denote the rigidity matroid for generic frameworks in $\bR^2$.
-Then a celebrated theorem of Laman \cite{Lam} shows this matroid is isomorphic to $M(2,3)$.
+Similarly if $\R_2$ denotes the rigidity matroid for generic frameworks in $\bR^2$, then Laman's theorem \cite{Lam} states $\R_2\cong M(2,3)$.
 We will need the following corollary to Theorem \ref{t:lamancylinder}.
-A redundantly rigid framework $(G,p)$ on $\M$ is a framework such that after deleting any single edge from $G$ the rigidity matroid still has maximal rank.
+A \emph{redundantly rigid} framework $(G,p)$ on $S^1\times \bR$ is a framework such that after deleting any single edge from $G$ the rigidity matroid still has maximal rank.